NikkiRana13/NikkiRana13/README.md

 🤖 Former Applied AI & Product Intern at Rogers

-🏆 Hackathon Winner | Community Builder | Technology Enthusiast

 ---

 ## About Me

 I'm passionate about building technology that solves real-world problems and improves people's lives.
-My interests span software engineering, artificial intelligence, product development, healthcare technology, and human-centered design.
+My interests span software engineering, artificial intelligence, product development, and human-centered design.

 I enjoy working at the intersection of technology and people, combining technical problem-solving with an understanding of user needs and business impact.